keu/docs/astro/secrets-backend.md

 - A valid AWS Access Key ID and Secret Access Key.

-#### Step 1: Create an Airflow Variable or Connection in AWS Parameter Store
+#### Step 1: Create an Airflow variable or connection in AWS Parameter Store

 To start, create an Airflow variable or connection in Parameter Store that you want to store as a secret.
 It can be either a real or test value.
 You will use this secret to test your backend's functionality in Step 3.